 It is important to track sensor impedance over a period of time to help determine the replacement schedule for the sensor.
-A high impedance (>50 K $\Omega$ ) indicates that the electrode contact on the probe zirconia has deteriorate to a level that probably warrants replacement.
+A high impedance (>50 K $\Omega$ ) indicates that the electrode contact on the sensor zirconia has deteriorate to a level that probably warrants replacement.
 High sensor impedance results in a lower signal output from the sensor and an eventual failure of the electrode connection on the process side of the zirconia ceramic.
 This deterioration is more of a factor in highly reducing atmospheres.
 In such applications, it may be necessary to check the impedance at least once a month.
-Under light reducing, annealing, or brazing operations, the impedance may not have to be check unless there is a question about the probe's performance.
+Under light reducing, annealing, or brazing operations, the impedance may not have to be check unless there is a question about the sensor's performance.

-A typical impedance for a new probe is less than 1 K $\Omega$ .
-As the probe starts to age the impedance will increase.
+A typical impedance for a new sensor is less than 1 K $\Omega$ .
+As the sensor starts to age the impedance will increase.
 Past 20 KOHM the sensor should be monitored more closely.
 Above 50 K $\Omega$ , the sensor should be replaced.
 If it is necessary to replace the sensor, remove it carefully, following the instructions supplied with the sensor.
 Do not discard a sensor with a high impedance.
 It may be possible to rebuild the sensor if the ceramic parts are intact.
-Contact Marathon Monitors , Inc. for information on rebuilding your sensor.
+Contact United Process Controls, Inc. for information on rebuilding your sensor.

-An impedance test can only be performed if the probe temperature is at or above 1300°F with stable atmosphere present.
-The instrument freezes all control functions and process signals during the test.
+An impedance test can only be performed if the sensor temperature is at or above a minimum temperature of 1100°F with stable atmosphere present.
+The default minimum temperature is 1400°F. The instrument freezes all control functions and process signals during the test.

-A $10\Omega$ resistor is shunted across the sensor output.
+A 10K $\Omega$ resistor is shunted across the sensor output.
 The sensor impedance is calculated as: